IdelsTak/meta-data/readme.md

  ![Main screen](./screenshots/main-screenshot_2024-07-03_06-06.jpg)

 **Search & Results:** This screenshot demonstrates searching for tags based on a song title.
-You can see the search query ("Enemy") and retrieved results (25 matches).
+You can see the search query ("**Enemy**") and retrieved results (**25 matches)**.
 The application allows you to edit the fetched tags.
-In this case, the original Album title, Mercury - Acts 1 & 2, is displayed as an unmatched tag.
+In this case, the fetched album title, **Mercury - Acts 1 & 2**, is displayed as an unmatched tag.
 You can choose to include it or not.

  ![Fetch metadata](./screenshots/fetch-screenshot_2024-07-03_06-09.jpg)

 ### Getting Started:

- - Download the latest release of metadata from the [Releases](https://github.com/IdelsTak/meta-data/releases) section.
+ 1. Download the latest release of metadata from the [Releases](https://github.com/IdelsTak/meta-data/releases) section.
- - Install and launch the application.
+ 2. Launch the application. e.g. by running `java -jar metadata-1.0.0.jar`
- - **Explore files (as shown in Screenshot 1):**
+ 3. **Explore files (as shown in Screenshot 1):**
-    - Click the "Add Folder" button to the list all the audio files contained in that folder and its subfolders
+    - Click the "**Add Folder**" button to the list all the audio files contained in that folder and its subfolders
     - View or edit the title, artist, album, and/or cover art information for the song you want to update.
-    - Click "Save" to apply the edited tags to your audio file.
+    - Click "**Save**" to apply the edited tags to your audio file.
-    - Or click "Download" and the application will search online databases and display matching results.
+    - Or click "**Download**" and the application will search online databases and display matching results.
- - **Review and Edit (as shown in Screenshot 2):**
+ 4. **Review and Edit (as shown in Screenshot 2):**
-    - After clicking "Download" on selecting a specific file from the explorer, the application will list matches using their cover art
+    - After clicking "**Download**" on selecting a specific file from the explorer, the application will list matches using their cover art
     - Select the desired result from that list of cover art
-    - On selecting a result, you get to compare the fetched tags, including title, artist, album, and cover art with those of your existing file that you pressed "Download" on earlier
+    - On selecting a result, you get to compare the fetched tags, including title, artist, album, and cover art with those of your existing file that you pressed "**Download**" on earlier
     - Include or leave out any fetched tags as it suits you.
- - **Save Changes:**
+ 5. **Save Changes:**
-    - Click "Write" to apply the edited tags to your audio file.
+    - Click "**Write**" to apply the edited tags to your audio file.